Mouth and throat sores are common side effects of cancer treatment in children. The clinical name for this condition is mucositis.

-This side effect can be managed, but it may not be totally prevented.
 Dealing with mouth and throat sores may include:

 The factors that make patients more likely to develop mouth and throat sores include:

-Patients and families should tell the care team when signs and symptoms appear:
+Patients and families should tell the care team when signs and symptoms appear.

-Mouth and throat sores are diagnosed by:
+The care team diagnoses mouth and throat sores by:

 Mouth and throat sores cannot be prevented in some cases.
 But there are steps patients can take to possibly lessen the severity of the symptoms.